cubantonystark/_synth_nerf_dataset_creator/README.md

 ### Changelog

 - Standarized image output and size.
-- Added Randomization to test and validation image sets.
+- Added Randomization to test and validation sets.
 - Removed redundant code.

 ### To Do